equinor/radix-platform/scripts/README.md

 INFRASTRUCTURE_ENVIRONMENT="prod" CLUSTER_NAME="beta-3" ./install_cluster.sh
 ```

 At the end of the `install_cluster.sh` script, a reminder to enable AKS diagnostics logs is presented.
-If AKS diagnostics logs is needed to be enabled in the cluster, it should be set manually via Azure portal following the procedures explained on https://docs.microsoft.com/en-us/azure/aks/view-master-logs.
+If AKS diagnostics logs is needed to be enabled in the cluster, it should be set manually via Azure portal.
+The complete procedures are available on https://github.com/equinor/radix-private/blob/master/docs/infrastructure/logging.md.

 ## Deploy base components